-\heading{Hyperparameter Sensitivity} We analyze how retrieval performance responds to key hyperparameters in both sparse and dense settings.
+\heading{Hyperparameter sensitivity} We analyze how retrieval performance responds to key hyperparameters in both sparse and dense settings.
 For \textbf{sparse retrieval} (Figure~\ref{fig:k3-singleplot}), we vary the $k_3$ parameter, which controls query-side term frequency scaling.
 On shorter documents (the blue curve), smaller $k_3$ values (0.2–0.8) yield better results, peaking at $k_3=0.4$ with an nDCG@10 of 38.25.
 In contrast, for longer documents (the orange curve), Recall@1 improves with larger $k_3$, reaching its maximum (25.98) at $k_3=5$ and plateauing thereafter.
-This suggests that shorter documents benefit from lower $k_3$, which avoids overemphasizing frequent query terms, while longer documents require higher $k_3$ to strengthen core term signals within more expansive content.
+This suggests that shorter documents benefit from lower $k_3$, which emphasizes matching a wider variety of query terms, while longer documents require higher $k_3$ to strengthen core term signals within more expansive content.
 Beyond $k_3 = 5$, further increases yield diminishing returns.
-For \textbf{dense retrieval} (Figure~\ref{fig:desc-weight-single}), we vary the interpolation weight between the sub-query and its interpretation. nDCG@10 peaks at $\alpha=0.5$ (23.67), while Recall@1 reaches its maximum at $\alpha=0.4$ (23.12).
-Performance consistently drops as the interpolation shifts toward either extreme, highlighting the importance of balancing precise intent (sub-query) and contextual cues (interpretation).
-Overweighting one component undermines the complementary strengths of the other.
+For \textbf{dense retrieval} (Figure~\ref{fig:desc-weight-single}), we vary the interpolation weight between the sub-query and its interpretation. nDCG@10 peaks at $\lambda=0.5$ (23.67), while Recall@1 reaches its maximum at $\lambda=0.4$ (23.12).
+Performance consistently drops as the interpolation shifts toward either extreme, highlighting the importance of balancing intent (sub-query) and contextual cues (interpretation).
+Further study of the complementarity between their embedding spaces is an interesting future direction.

-\heading{Fine-tuning Paradigm} We compare joint fine-tuning with two-stage fine-tuning (as detailed in Section~\ref{sec:model-fine-tuning}).
-As shown in Table \ref{tab:decomp. vs decomp.+desc.}, the two-stage paradigm consistently outperforms joint training across both retrieval settings.
-On sparse retrieval, it improves nDCG@10 by 8.2\% on StackExchange and 8.8\% overall; on dense, the gains are 8.7\% and 9.6\%, respectively.
-These results highlight the benefits of decoupling learning objectives -- allowing each stage to specialize without conflicting gradients -- thereby enhancing stability and overall retrieval effectiveness.
+\heading{Fine-tuning method} We compare joint fine-tuning with two-stage fine-tuning (as detailed in Section~\ref{sec:model-fine-tuning}) to study the impact of the learning strategy.
+As shown in Table \ref{tab:joint_vs_twostage}, the two-stage training consistently outperforms joint training across both retrieval settings.
+Specifically, for sparse retrieval, it yields improvements of $8.2\%$ in nDCG@10 on StackExchange tasks and $8.8\%$ on overall tasks, while for dense retrieval, the gains reach $8.7\%$ and $9.6\%$, respectively.
+These results demonstrate the advantage of decoupling learning objectives, which enable each stage to specialize without gradient interference, resulting in improved stability and overall retrieval effectiveness.